 Types of Strategies

 Following are the types of approaches to stability strategy:

 As the name suggests, a company following this strategy does not take up any new activities.
 Instead, the company continues with its current business.
 Companies that are well established may go for this strategy.

 Under this, a company strives to achieve the same target as it did in the past.
 For example, if a company hit a 5% growth last year, then for the current year also, it targets the same percentage (making adjustments for inflation).
 It is the most relaxed approach as the risk is low, and the company does not need any additional efforts or resources.

 Sustainable Growth Strategy

 If the objective of a company is to generate cash, then a company may adopt this strategy.
-A company pursuing this strategy may be willing to give up some of its market share to make cash.
+A company pursuing a profit strategy may be willing to give up some of its market shares to make cash.

-For example, Dell used the stability strategy after rapid growth in its E-retailing.
+For example, Dell used the stability strategy after rapid growth in its e-retailing.
 Its operations spread to 95 countries, sales hit $2 billion, and the number of employees grew to about 6000.
-At such a time, the company had to slow down to restructure its operations as it was not ready to handle such growth.
+The company had to slow down to restructure its operations at such a time as it was not ready to handle such growth.

 Advantages and Disadvantages

 Following are the advantages of a stability strategy: